 We recently began to focus part of our business on developing databases and other products and services to assist pharmaceutical companies in a new and unproven area: the identification and correlation of genetic variation to disease and drug response.
-Hexagen, which will be an important part of this business, was founded in 1996 and has generated no revenues to date.
 We will incur significant costs over the next several years in expanding our research and development in this area.
-These increased costs will include costs resulting from hiring a substantial number of new employees and reagent costs associated with our genomic sequencing, gene mapping and SNP discovery programs.
 These activities may never generate significant revenues or profitable operations.